cnect-web/entity_activity_tracker/README.md

 This module is dependent of cron to handle decay, and to process queued items.

-**This snippet is from ActivitySubscriber and i believe i gives a good overview of what happens with every event:**
+**This snippet is from ActivitySubscriber and I believe I gives a good overview of what happens with every event:**
 ```php
 /**
  * {@inheritdoc}